 - Copy of Passport or government-issued identification card;

 - A Secure English Language Test (SELT) score from one of the university’s approved examining boards, or a declaration from an official test center confirming a planned test date.You must verify that you satisfy the requirements.

 University of Malta Valletta Campus and International Collaborative Programmes

-There are currently no scholarships available for this program from Malta or Mason.
-However, some organizations offer financial aid for graduate study abroad, including:
+There are limited scholarships available for this program through Mason.
+In addition, some organizations offer financial aid for graduate study abroad, including:

 - Federal Student Aid

 U.S. citizens, permanent residents, and military veterans can apply for financial aid through the Free Application for Federal Student Aid (FAFSA).
 Mason's financial aid process might also provide some guidance.